Round out summer in Chicago with a long weekend of outdoor fun, waterfront sightseeing, and unique local festivals and events.

 Bike the Drive on Lake Shore Drive

 This once-a-year event clears the way for thousands of riders to take over the 30-mile loop.
-With miles of open road and uninterrupted lake views, it’s one of the city’s most scenic rides.
+With miles of car-free open road and uninterrupted lake views, it’s one of the city’s most scenic rides.
 No bike?
 No problem.
 Rentals are available and ready to roll.

 Pullman National Monument

-Established in the 19th century, Pullman National Historical Park started as a planned industrial town for workers of an upscale railcar manufacturer.
-Over time, this district became central to shaping labor rights in the U.S.
+Established in the 19th century, Pullman started as a planned industrial town for workers of an upscale railcar manufacturer.
+Today, it’s preserved as a National Historic Landmark with remarkable architecture and exhibits that reflect its complex legacy.

 See the sights aboard a Chicago boat cruise

-Mild temperatures and a steady breeze make Labor Day weekend in Chicago the perfect time to set sail on a boat tour.
 Cruises along the river and lakefront provide a front-row seat to the city’s architecture, shoreline, and late-summer glow.

 Choose from tours that dive into the action with fast-paced speedboat rides or keep the occasion light with local history, tiki-themed drinks, and sunset views.
 Check out some of the city’s most popular cruises and boat tours: